paudirac/Error-ROP/README.md

-Either - A simple and lightweight implementation error handling library for Perl, inspired in the Either type.
+Error-ROP - A simple and lightweight implementation error handling library for Perl, inspired in the Either type.

 # SYNOPSIS

-    use Either qw(either);
+    use Error::ROP qw(either);

     my $meaning =  either { 80 / $divisor }->then(sub { $_ + 2 });